Canon 1D vs Panasonic G9

 - More modern: Reflects 16 years and 1 month of technical progress since the 1D launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the G9 is the clear winner of the contest (21 : 6 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the G9 is the clear winner of the contest (23 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 1D or the G9 perform in practice.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.